Argentina v Peru (1978 FIFA World Cup)

-Argentina v Peru was a football match between Argentina and Peru that took place on 21 June 1978 during the 1978 FIFA World Cup within Group B. In order to advance to the knockout stage and beat Brazil by goal difference, Argentina needed to win by four goals.
-The match ended 6–0 in an Argentine victory with two goals from Mario Kempes, two goals from Leopoldo Luque, one goal by Alberto Tarantini and one from René Houseman.
-The 1978 World Cup would go on to end in Argentina earning their first championship title after beating the Netherlands 3–1.
-The match remains to be one of the most controversial in World Cup history as it's been speculated that there has been some collusion in favor of Argentina.
-This was due to the World Cup taking place during the military dictatorship of the National Reorganization Process under Jorge Rafael Videla which in turn led to speculation that the World Cup was an attempt to appease the population in the face of human rights violations.
+Argentina 6–0 Peru was a football match between Argentina and Peru that took place on 21 June 1978 during the 1978 FIFA World Cup within Group B. In order to advance to the final ahead of Brazil by goal difference, host nation Argentina needed to win by three or four goals, depending on the number of goals scored.
+The match ended in a 6–0 Argentine victory with two goals from Mario Kempes, two goals from Leopoldo Luque, one goal by Alberto Tarantini and one from René Houseman.
+The 1978 World Cup concluded with Argentina earning their first championship title after beating the Netherlands 3–1.
+The match remains one of the most controversial in World Cup history as it has been speculated that there was some collusion in favour of Argentina, due to the tournament taking place during the military dictatorship of the National Reorganization Process under Jorge Rafael Videla, which in turn led to suspicion that the World Cup was being used as an attempt to appease the international community in the face of human rights violations.

-Several national football players, journalists and politicians have given different interpretations over a possible outside interference within the match to benefit Argentina with no consensus on the circumstances.
-The denunciation of the former Argentine Minister of Finance, Juan Alemann who claimed that a bomb detonated when Argentina scored the fourth goal needed to qualify.
-Players of the Peruvian national football team have given different versions of what happened as some alleged that irregular things happened before and during the match such as the visit of the Argentine dictator Videla to the Peruvian locker room while others deny any type of arrangement and claim that Argentina was vastly superior to Peru during the match.
+Over the years, players, journalists, and politicians have put forward a variety of interpretations regarding possible outside interference to benefit Argentina in the match, but none has gained widespread acceptance.
+The former Argentine Minister of Finance, Juan Alemann, claimed that a bomb detonated when Argentina scored the fourth goal needed to qualify.
+Peruvian players have given different versions of what happened, with some alleging that irregularities occurred before and during the match, such as Videla's visit to their locker room, while others deny any type of arrangement and claim that Argentina was simply vastly superior to Peru during the match.

-FIFA arranged for the Brazil-Poland match to be played before Argentina-Peru, citing television and ticket sales issues.
+FIFA arranged for the Brazil–Poland match to be played before Argentina–Peru, citing television and ticket sales issues.
 Match times had been agreed long before the start of the World Cup.
-Brazil objected to the measure, since the Albiceleste team would know in advance the number of goals they had to score.
-FIFA generally held the matches of the same group on different days or times, but neither was it unusual for matches of the same group to be played simultaneously.
-After the Disgrace of Gijón at the next World Cup, the defining group matches would be played simultaneously to remove the advantage or disadvantage of teams playing later in their groups.
+Brazil, Argentina's arch-rival, objected to the measure, since Argentina would know in advance the number of goals they had to score.
+FIFA generally held the matches of the same group on different days or times, but it was not unusual for matches of the same group to be played simultaneously.
+After the Disgrace of Gijón at the next World Cup, the defining fixtures of each group have always been played simultaneously to remove any advantage that teams may get from playing at different times.